 *Note: These summaries are factual in nature and do not reflect the opinions of the contributors, their law firms, or the PTAB Bar Association.
 Individual contributors do not draft or otherwise have any substantive input into summaries of any case in which the contributor (or his or her firm) was involved.

 The PTAB Roundup gathers cases and news of interest for PTAB Bar Association members and presents them in a short, easy-to-digest format by email and website archive.
 Please send any comments, suggestions, or feedback to the Communications Committee.

-Contributors: Jonathan Strang (EIC), Kevin McNish (Ed.), Kenneth Weatherwax (Ed.), Eugene Goryunov (Ed.), Chris Geyer, Lori Gordon, Lisa Mandrusiak, Sandip Patel, Rebecca Rabenstein, Rangan Ramasamy, David Roadcap, and James Stein.*
+Contributors: Jonathan Strang (EIC), Kevin McNish (Ed.), Kenneth Weatherwax (Ed.), Eugene Goryunov (Ed.), Chris Geyer, Arvind Jairam, Lisa Mandrusiak, Joel Merkin, Sandip Patel, Krupa Parikh, Rebecca Rabenstein, Rangan Ramasamy, and David Roadcap.*